-- Obtain and complete a petition for Credit by Examination from the Admissions and Records Office. - 2.
-Make sure all college transcripts are on file. - Obtain approval for taking an examination from the designated instructor.
-This approval should be obtained before the student registers for classes. - 4.
-Take an examination on the established date. - Instructor forwards to the Admissions and Records Office certification that the examination was passed satisfactorily. - 6.
-The student's academic transcript will be annotated for Credit by Examination credit.
+- Obtain and complete a petition for Credit by Examination from the Admissions and Records Office. - Obtain approval for taking an examination from the designated instructor.
+This approval should be obtained before the student registers for classes. - 3.
+Take an examination on the established date. - Instructor forwards to the Admissions and Records Office certification that the examination was passed satisfactorily. - The student's academic transcript will be annotated for Credit by Examination credit.